vesuxyz/docs/blog/2025-03-04-alterscope-new-curator/index.md

 We’re thrilled to welcome Alterscope as a new curator on Vesu!

-Alterscope has earned its reputation for expertise in risk management and data-driven analytics, driving security and innovation across DeFi ecosystems.
-Their expertise is already integrated into Starknet, providing transparent insights and a clear view of the network’s mechanics.
-Explore their Starknet analytics [here](https://app.alterscope.org/projects/starknet/layer2(zk)/chain#analytics).
+Alterscope is known for its expertise in risk management and data-driven analytics, shaping secure and efficient DeFi markets.
+Now, they’re bringing their experience to Starknet with a set of new curated pools—introducing new assets and expanding opportunities for DeFi users.

-They’re launching with multiple new curated pools, each designed to optimize capital efficiency and expand borrowing options.
 Let’s check them out!

 ## Alterscope CASH Pool
 **Collateral:** ETH, STRK, USDC, USDT, WBTC
 **Borrow:** CASH

 This pool brings the CASH stablecoin to Vesu, unlocking new ways to borrow against key assets.
-For example, deposit USDC as collateral to borrow CASH—letting you retain exposure to USDC’s yield opportunities while accessing fresh liquidity to use as you like.
+For example, users can keep assets like ETH or USDC working while unlocking fresh liquidity to use as they like.

 :::info
 CASH is an overcollateralized stablecoin issued by Opus.
 Learn more in the [Opus Docs](https://docs.opus.money/).